Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 Finally, we claim that the calculation of payments for machines is in polynomial time.
 According to \cite{DBLP:conf/focs/ArcherT01}, the expected payment of a machine $i$ who report its speed $s_i=1/b$ is

 where $L(b)$ is the load machine $i$ gets if it reports its speed $s_i=1/b$.
 If the integral can be computed in polynomial time, the payment can be computed in polynomial time.
 Consider the fastest machine $i'$ despite machine $i$.
 Since \cref{alg:makespan} satisfies \cref{def:speed_constraints} and all the speeds are rounded into $\log m$ number of groups, there are at most $2\log m$ kinds of different $L(b)$: When $\bs_i>2^{\log m}\cdot\bs_{i'}$, all the jobs will be allocated on machine $i$; When $\bs_i<2^{-\log m}\cdot\bs_{i'}$, there's no job scheduled on machine $i$.
 Therefore, we can execute the polynomial time algorithm at most $2\log m$ times to compute each $L(b)$.
-In conclusion, the integral can be computed in polynomial time.\footnote{\cref{def:speed_constraints} and the rounding operation of \cref{alg:makespan} also indicate that the payment scheme also satisfies the voluntary participation property mentioned by \cite{DBLP:conf/focs/ArcherT01}.}
+In conclusion, the integral can be computed in polynomial time.
+Furthermore, if $Q_j(p) \geq 0$ is required to strictly qualify as a valid payment, we need to set a proper $Q_j(0)$ unrelated to $p$ as proved in \cref{lem:job_truth}.